10 Day Kaleidoscope of Guatemala & Honduras

 Arrival Procedures |

 Upon arrival, please complete immigration formalities if necessary and claim your luggage.
 If your program includes airport arrival transfers, check your voucher for specific instructions, as they vary with every destination.
 In most cases, you will be met after collecting your luggage or passing through Customs by the local representative who will be holding a Gate 1 Travel sign and/or a sign with your name on it.
 In some instances you will be instructed to walk a short distance to a transportation counter.
 The company's name and location will be printed on your voucher.
 If for any reason you do not connect with the Gate 1 transfer personnel, go to the Tourist Information Desk and ask them to page the Gate 1 Travel representative or phone the number on your voucher.
-If you are delayed due to lost luggage, phone the number on the voucher or have a companion exit the Customs Area to advise the transfer representative. |
+If you are delayed due to lost luggage, phone the number on the voucher or have a companion exit the Customs Area to advise the transfer representative.
+Be wary of airport scammers who offer unwanted assistance.
+If you are arriving without a pre-arranged transfer, we strongly recommend going to the Tourist Information Desk to ask for a licensed taxi or transfer service.
+You may be asked to pay for the transfer at the desk prior to the trip, this will ensure you are not charged extra during the trip. |

 What To Do When Your Flight Is Delayed |